topiaruss/pyEchosign/README.md

 [![PyPI](https://img.shields.io/pypi/pyversions/pyEchosign.svg)](https://pypi.python.org/pypi/pyEchosign)
 [![Documentation Status](https://readthedocs.org/projects/pyechosign/badge/?version=stable)](http://pyechosign.readthedocs.io/en/stable/?badge=stable)

+# About
+A Python module for connecting to the Adobe Echosign REST API, without the hassle of dealing with the JSON formatting for requests/responses and the REST endpoints and their varying requirements

+## Documentation
+The most up to date documentation can be found on [pyEchosign's RTD page](http://pyEchosign.readthedocs.io/en/latest/).

-# Maintained on GitLab
+## Maintained on GitLab
 This project is maintained on [GitLab](https://gitlab.com/jensastrup/pyEchosign) and mirrored to [GitHub](https://github.com/JensAstrup/pyEchosign).
 Issues opened on the latter are still addressed.

-# pyEchosign
-A Python module for connecting to the Adobe Echosign REST API, without the hassle of dealing with the JSON formatting for requests/responses and the REST endpoints and their varying requirements

-The most up to date documentation can be found on [pyEchosign's RTD page](http://pyEchosign.readthedocs.io/en/latest/).

 # Quickstart